brandons209/Red-bot-Cogs/README.md

 #### Economy Trickle
 Currently rewriting parts from [Sinbad](https://github.com/mikeshardmind/SinbadCogs).

-Nothing changed yet.
+Added a decay rate where xp and level decays over time.
+Also added a failure rate where a trickle has a chance to fail.
+Cleaned up some of the code as well.

 #### Events
-Made for a friend, pretty messy.
+Made for a friend, pretty messy as it was my first v3 cog.
 Send custom events and log time since that event.
 Unsupported and won't be updated for much else.

+#### Isolate
+Carbon copy of punish cog, except this one will remove all roles from a user and by default sets permissions so they cannot see or talk in any channel except the channel set for isolation.

+#### Leveler
+Based off of [Malarne's](https://github.com/Malarne/discord_cogs) cog.
+Has some bug fixes and reduces the starting EXP by 50.
+Also cleaned up the code a bit, and have features planned.

 #### MoreAdmin
 More admin commands that provide various functionality.
 **Features**:
 - Purge(kick) inactive users with a specific role.
 Can purge by last message or account age.
 DM's user with a notice of removal and an invite link to rejoin the guild. ~~Logs purges to modlog.~~(removed logging for now)
+- Send out mass DM to all users who can get purged based on the specified settings.
+- Audit your purge settings, which grabs some users who can be purged and displays your settings to make sure its working properly.
 - Set channel to display online/total users for guild.
 - Log "suspicious" users who join.
 Suspicious users are new accounts, threshold to determine an account as new can be set.
 - Give and remove roles based on user's currents roles.
 This allows setting a role to be giveable by users who have a specific set role.